Redawt/f4-frost-guide/lighting.md

 ## **Read this too!**{: .hili}
 * **Download only one of the following lighting mods!**{: .hili}
 * The following mods cover the lighting of interior cells
 * Using multiple of the following mods will crash your game or cause other problems.
+Only download and install one of them